hyperledger-labs/private-data-objects/client/docs/plugin_model.md

 of operations across multiple contract objects in order to mint new NFT tokens.

-There are three general styles of plugins: *contract operations*, *contract commands* and *scripts*.
-Loosely, a contract operation wraps the invocation of a single method on a contract object.
+There are three general styles of plugins:

+* *contract operations* : Loosely, a contract operation wraps the invocation of a single method on a contract object.
 Contract operations are parameterized to interact with a specific contract object with defaults for enclave service and ledger connections.

-Contract commands provide a logical operation that spans multiple invocations (possibly across multiple contract objects).
-Scripts simply provide a useful local function (such as updating the current configuration).
+* *contract commands* : Contract commands provide a logical operation that spans multiple invocations (possibly across multiple contract objects).

+* *scripts* : Scripts simply provide a useful local function (such as updating the current configuration).
 The PDO client library includes a basic set of scripts that should be sufficient for most uses.